Stabilizing massless fields with fluxes in Landau-Ginzburg models: The supersymmetric flux lattice

 In the setting of the non-geometric $1^9$ Landau-Ginzburg model \cite{Becker:2006ks,Bardzell:2022jfh,Becker:2022hse}, we describe fluxes that are supersymmetric at the Fermat point in moduli space.
 We also fix the axio-dilaton to a particular value.
 We call the set of such fluxes the ``supersymmetric flux lattice''.\footnote{The condition that the flux be invariant under the orientifold will usually be left implicit.} For any point on this lattice, the superpotential is critical by definition.
 We are then interested in the behaviour of the superpotential around that point, in dependence on the contribution to the D3-brane tadpole.
 An important distinction to the geometric situation, emphasized in \cite{Becker:2007dn}, is that the K\"ahler potential needs to be determined by mirror symmetry.
 Type IIA string theory compactified on a rigid $\text{CY}_{3}$ ($h^{2,1}=0$) leads to the K\"ahler potential for the K\"ahler moduli and axio-dilaton \cite{Grimm:2004ua}

 Mirror symmetry exchanges the K\"ahler moduli with complex structure moduli.
 The K\"ahler potential is given by

 or rather its Landau-Ginzburg analogue, see section \ref{sec:review}.
 Crucially, this differs by a factor of $4$ from geometric type IIB compactifications to 4d \cite{Grimm:2004uq}.
 As a consequence, the equations $D_IW=0$ do not restrict $G_3$ to be ISD.
 This was exploited in \cite{Becker:2007dn,Becker:2007ee,Ishiguro:2021csu,Becker:2022hse}.
 In this work, we will restrict to supersymmetric Minkowski vacua.
 This imposes the additional constraint $W=0$.
 Then the equations $D_IW=\partial_I W = 0$ become independent of the K\"ahler potential.
 They are not affected by string loop corrections.
+The candidate instantons that could correct the superpotential are absent \cite{Becker:2006ks, Becker:2007dn, Kim:2022jvv}.
 The solutions are identical to geometric type IIB compactifications to Minkowski space, $G_{3} \in H^{2,1}$, except that in non-geometric settings there are no K\"ahler moduli and it is in principle possible to stabilize \emph{all} moduli with fluxes.